 The visitor centre itself comprises a well stocked shop and reception area, with, next door, the Coffee Bothy.
 There is also a very nicely set up sampling room, and areas with information about the history of the distillery and the whisky it produces.
 Deanston Distillery offers its visitors a choice of tours, tailored to different levels of interest, enthusiasm and availability of time.
 They range from a 50 minute tour that gives an overview of the different stages in the process, plus a dram: to a weekly 90 minute tour with a four dram tasting at the end.
 The longer tours need to be pre-booked.

 Our own tour started with a visit to a feature that is unique in a Scottish distillery: the water powered turbine that provides all the electricity for the plant.
-This may be a far cry from the days when Deanston was home to four 11m water wheels powered by the largest mill lade in Scotland, but it is fascinating to find that in an age when environmental concerns have brought us full circle on water power, the River Teith now provides power for the buildings.
+This may be a far cry from the days when Deanston was home to four 11m water wheels powered by the largest mill lade in Scotland, but it is fascinating to find that in an age when environmental concerns have brought us full circle in our view of water power, the River Teith now provides power for the complex.

 Like the large majority of Scotch whisky distilleries, Deanston buys in its malted barley from industrial maltings, so your tour picks up the process at the milling stage, where a fine red Porteus mill that probably dates back to the mid 1960s does its business.
 As an aside, although Deanston does not have a traditional floor maltings it's impossible not to wonder whether the upper, apparently disused, floors of the five story building at the far end of the complex provide the scope for one to be added at some point in the future.
 Probably not, but it would certainly add to the profile of the product and bring another unusual element to the tours.